Chandler Family Association Lineages Database

 The impetus for converting these paper-based records into a computer database came about some years ago.
 Soon after the beginning of the Chandler DNA Project, and analysis of early test results, it became obvious that some of the participants previously believed to be descendants of John Chandler born 1600 were in fact related to other Chandler ancestors.

 This led the CFA leadership and the Chandler DNA Project administrators to conceive a database of genealogy records for all Chandlers, whether connected to the 1610 immigrant John Chandler or to one of the other genetically-distinct Chandler lines.
-By 2010 almost 60 distinct Chandler lines had been identified.
+At this time, over 100 distinct Chandler lines have been identified.
 Follow this link – Genetic Chandler Families – to read more about these families.

 DNA Project Administrators Dick Chandler, Dr. John Chandler (DNA expert) and Joseph Barron Chandler, Jr., collaborated for several years to move the Lineages Database from concept to reality.